Continuous Attractor Networks for Laplace Neural Manifolds

 The leaky integrators in Equation~\ref{eq:leakyintegrator} could be implemented neurobiologically using one of many possible mechanisms to affect the functional time constant of individual neurons.
+There is by now overwhelming evidence that there is a continuous diversity of functional time constants in neurons within the same brain region across many cortical and non-cortical regions \citep{BernEtal11,CavaEtal20,SpitEtal20,DansEtal23,MauEtal18,CaoEtal22,BrigEtal20}.
 Potential mechanisms include slow intrinsic currents \citep{FranEtal06,TigaEtal15}, network recurrence \citep{SterEtal23,DahmEtal19}, or synaptic mechanisms with a diversity of time constants \citep{YoshEtal08,GuoEtal21,BarrEtal22}.
 In principle one could adapt Equation~\ref{eq:leakyintegrator} to code for the future by initializing the population to $e^{-sT}$ then updating with Equation~\ref{eq:leakyintegrator} but with positive $s$.
 However, this approach is unacceptable.
 Exponential growth implies that the population would be unstable in the presence of any amount of noise.